Eclipse Compact+ Terms & Conditions

 5.4 If the Provider processes any personal data on the Customer’s behalf when performing its obligations under this Agreement, the parties record their intention that the Customer shall be the data controller and the Provider shall be a data processor and in any such case:

-5.4.1 the Customer shall ensure that the Customer is entitled to transfer the relevant personal data to the Provider so that the Provider may lawfully use, process and transfer the personal data in accordance with this Agreement on the Customer’s behalf;
+5.4.1 the Customer shall ensure that the Customer is entitled to transfer the relevant personal data to the Provider so that the Provider may lawfully use, process and transfer the personal data in accordance with this Agreement on the Customer’s behalf and the Customer has obtained all necessary consents from the data subjects to do so;

 5.4.2 the Customer shall ensure that the relevant third parties have been informed of, and have given their consent to, such use, processing, and transfer as required by all applicable data protection legislation;